What is an Individualized Education Program (IEP)?

 The school district must follow certain time guidelines in response to a written request for an IEP evaluation:

-Day 1 Official Special Education Referral
+Day 1 After receiving letter: Official Special Education Referral

 The IEP is a legal document